Featured species: those @#%$$%@#$&^!! geese again!

-- This year, as of mid April, the closest Ruby-throated Hummingbirds are in south central Pennsylvania, and near the southern tip of Lake Michigan.
-Meanwhile, the bulk of the migration was still holding below the Mason-Dixon Line, and is due to arrive in southern Canada generally in early to mid-May (but occasionally in late April).
-So keep your eyes peeled and your feeders ready.
-You can also learn more about hummingbird territoriality and mating.
+- This year, as of mid April, most Ruby-throated Hummingbirds are still holding below the Mason-Dixon Line, but a few intrepid birds are creeping north, and one was reported from Geneva, N.Y., April 5th!
+(What was it thinking?)
+They generally arrive in southern Canada in early to mid-May (but occasionally in late April), so keep your eyes peeled and your feeders ready.
+You can also learn more about how hummingbirds feed on both nectar and insects.

 - Remember, the Lyrids meteor shower can be seen peaking to the northeast before dawn on April 22nd.
 It has been observed for over 2600 years, but is generally weak (10-20 meteors/hour), with occasional years of higher frequencies.
 The locus, or radiant (scroll down) for this shower is between the star Vega and the constellation Hercules, and points back toward the constellation Lyra.
 This shower is caused by the debris trail of the comet Thatcher, and is best viewed after midnight and before sunrise from the 16th through the 25th.
-However, you can often see the odd Lyrid meteor before midnight, with little interference from a crescent moon.
+However, you can often see the odd Lyrid meteor before midnight.
 The comet was named in 1861, but won’t return until 2276.

 - The moon traverses a very bright Venus April 24-26.